 Behind the aluminum grill is a modern replacement speaker that is better than the original in most respects.
+It tends to get a little more bass response when the lid is closed rather than open.

 The original Astatic cermamic cartridge has a dual sapphire needle; one for LP's and the other for 78's.